VincentLanglet/Twig-CS-Fixer/docs/rules.md

   Ensures there is one space before and after block names.

+- **CompactHashRule**:

+  Ensures that hash key are not omitted.
+Options are:
+    - `compact`: hash key must be omitted if it is the same as the variable name.

 - **DelimiterSpacingRule** (Configurable):

   Ensures there is one space before `}}`, `%}` and `#}`, and after `{{`, `{%`, `{#` if the content